Group Therapy

 Trans and Non-Binary Support Group

-Thursdays, In-person, 1-2PM DROP IN
+Wednesdays, In-person, 2:00PM-3:00PM DROP IN

 Facilitator: Helen Rathbun, Psy.D. (she/they)

-This group is welcome to undergraduate and graduate students who identify as trans and non-binary.
 The group aims to provide a safe and confidential place for those looking to discuss topics like gender identity and expression, coming out, relationships, family dynamics, and community/university concerns unique to trans and non-binary folks.
 It is also a place to gain support, give support, and generally share in community with other folks.

 If you’re interested in joining please reach out to Dr. Helen Rathbun at hdr12@georgetown.edu